 For the Consumer

-As well as its needed effects, ombitasvir / paritaprevir / ritonavir may cause some unwanted effects.
+Along with its needed effects, ombitasvir / paritaprevir / ritonavir may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor immediately if any of the following side effects occur while taking ombitasvir / paritaprevir / ritonavir:

 - Abdominal or stomach pain